Emirates Shipping Line

 How to track a Emirates Shipping Line container

 Tracking a Emirates Shipping Line container starts with confirming the prefix.
-Look at the container's left-hand corner casting plate or the painted code on the door — the four-letter ISO 6346 owner code (e.g. ESPU) is followed by six numeric digits and a single check digit.
-If the prefix matches one in the list above, the box is on a Emirates Shipping Line bill of lading.
+Look at the container's left-hand corner casting plate or the painted code on the door — the four-letter ISO 6346 owner code is followed by six numeric digits and a single check digit.
+Blue Water Facts no longer publishes a per-carrier owner-prefix list (see /accuracy/ for why); confirm the operator via the carrier's own tracking portal or your bill of lading.
 Visit emiratesline.com, navigate to the carrier's tracking or "track and trace" portal, and paste the full container number.
 The portal will return current vessel position, the next scheduled port call, the estimated time of arrival (ETA) and the most recent equipment events such as gate-in, loaded, discharged and gate-out.

 Related ocean carriers